Canada Strong Pass 2026 savings in Ontario

 Point Pelee National Park

-Situated at the southernmost tip of mainland Canada, Point Pelee is an ecologically diverse sanctuary for birdwatchers and beachgoers.
-Visit during the spring or fall migration season for incredible birding or walk the boardwalk through Carolinian forest and marsh.
+Situated at the southernmost tip of mainland Canada, Point Pelee is an ecologically diverse sanctuary, popular with birdwatchers, nature lovers and beachgoers.
+While the spring and fall migration seasons are particularly impressive, the summer also delivers incredible birding experiences.

-The park has also been designated as a Dark Sky Preserve and is one of the best spots to view millions of stars with the naked eye.
+The park has also been designated a Dark Sky Preserve and is one of the best spots in Ontario for stargazing.

 Location: 1118 Point Pelee Drive, Leamington

-Enjoy a 25% discount on Parks Canada overnight stays this summer.
-Accommodation types include:
+Extend your Parks Canada visit from a day trip to a multi-day holiday with 25% discount on Parks Canada overnight stays this summer.

-This discount is valid for all visitors, but reservation system administrative fees may still apply.
+While this discount is valid for all visitors, reservation system administrative fees may still apply.
 Certain items, such as parking, permits and third-party services, are excluded from this discount.
-Check your Parks Canada location for more details on fees.
+Check the specific Parks Canada location for more details on fees.

 Many Parks Canada campgrounds and overnight accommodations require advance reservations and can fill up quickly during the summer, so book early.